Are you a smoker… and a singer? Has it been an ongoing nagging question if smoking does affect your singing voice?

 Sure, smoking on stage looks cool and can make you feel like a rock star.
 But is it really a good idea?

-There’s a lot talking about vocal health and how to keep in shape to ensure you’ll have a long-lasting singing career.
+There’s a lot of talking about vocal health and how to keep in shape to ensure you’ll have a long-lasting singing career.

-Does smoking affect your singing voice?
-If yes, to which extent?
-Or is it all smoke and mirrors?
+Does smoking really affect your singing voice?
+And if yes, to which extent?

-In the next few paragraphs, I will address these questions and shed a light on this sensitive discussion.
+In the next few paragraphs, I will address these questions and shed a smoky light on this sensitive discussion.

 Are Singers Prone To Smoking?

 Currently, there are one billion smokers worldwide.

-While you might think that the lifestyle of artists…like heavy partying… would show a higher rate of smokers, recent statistical outcomes paint a different picture.
+While you might think that the lifestyle of artists…like heavy partying… would result a higher rate of smokers, recent statistical outcomes paint a different picture.

-According to multiple surveys, singers are in the mid-range of all professions, with ranging smoker rates between 14 to 17%.
+Because, according to multiple surveys, singers are just in the mid-range of all professions, with ranging smoker rates between 14 to 17%.

 Graphic by vapourlites.com

-When you look at the vast amount of anti-smoking campaigns and restrictions that were put in place over the last years…it’s no wonder at all.
+When you look at the vast amount of anti-smoking campaigns and restrictions that were put in place over the last years…that’s not really surprising, though.

 I found some interesting studies conducted with smokers and non-smokers.

 They measured different vocal parameters, e.g. fundamental frequency to analyze the impact of smoking on the voice.

 Results of a Brazilian study showed, that in a relatively short time period (< 10 years), fundamental frequency parameters were significantly decreased in all smoking groups.

 If you smoke for a couple of years, your voice gets deeper and you lose some of your brilliant high notes.
 The vocal change is considered to be a result of vocal edemas due to tobacco exposure.